 Ayala is a member of the Bronx Women’s Photo Collective.
 She attended Eugenio Maria De Hostos Community College and earned a degree in nursing in 2001.

-Rhynna M. Santos is a Puerto Rico-born photographer living and working in the Bronx.
-Santos’s art captures the beautiful, painful, funny, and endlessly complex lives and perspectives of people of color in her community.
+Rhynna M. Santos is a Puerto Rico-born documentary photographer and teaching artist living and working in the Bronx.
+Ms. Santos’ art captures the beautiful, painful, funny, and endlessly complex lives and perspectives of people of color in her community.

-In 2019, Santos was featured for the third time by the New York Times, which in 2018 also profiled her show #papielmaestro, a documentary exploration of the life of her father, jazz great, Ray Santos.
+In 2022 Ms. Santos’ work, “Reflections on Indigeneity in the Bronx,” was featured in the Photoville photography festival.
+Her exhibition #papielmaestro, a documentary exploration of the life of her father, jazz great, Ray Santos, was profiled by the New York Times in 2018.
 Later that same year, Santos was chosen as an En Foco Fellow and her work exploring the lives of Latina Muslims was exhibited at Andrew Freedman Home and featured in Nueva Luz Photographic Journal.
-She was also recognized as a Lit List finalist by the Authority Collective.
+She has also been featured in the New York Times, Race Related Instagram feed, for her project on BIPOC Star Wars fans, “Fandom, Race and the Force.”
+Additionally in 2018, she was recognized as a Lit List finalist by the Authority Collective.
 Her work has been featured in Jerome Avenue Workers Project 2015, Living Latina 2016, Photoville 2018 and Bronx Now 2018.

-Santos is the founder of the Bronx Women’s Photo Collective, curator for the Instagram feed Everyday Bronx and member of the Bronx Photo League at the Bronx Documentary Center.
+Santos is the founder of the Bronx Women’s Photo Collective and curator for the Instagram feed Everyday Bronx.

 The Bronx Women’s Photo Collective is an organization by and for Bronx photographers.
 It is dedicated to both activism and creativity.
 The activism centers on networking and mentoring among womxn of color whose voices are too often disregarded in artistic and political circles.
 The creative focus involves producing individual and collective works that document the lives, experiences, and perspectives of the people of the Bronx.